Alex Bunbury

-Alexander Bunbury (born 18 June 1967) is a Canadian former professional soccer player who played as a striker.
+Alexander Bunbury (born 18 June 1967) is a Guyanese-born Canadian former professional soccer player who played as a striker.

-He played mainly for Marítimo in Portugal during a 13-year professional career, and represented the Canadian national team during 11 years.
+During a 13-year professional career he played for West Ham United, Marítimo and Kansas City Wizards, among other clubs, as well as the Canadian national team.
+Bunbury was inducted into the Canadian Soccer Hall of Fame in April 2006.

-In 2000, Bunbury became a manager.
+Following a coaching career, Bunbury lead an investment group and purchased C.D.
+Portosantense in April 2024, becoming the club's new President with a 90% ownership stake.

 Club career

-Born in Plaisance, Guyana, Bunbury started playing professionally with the Hamilton Steelers where he was managed by John Charles, also having one-year spells in the Canadian Soccer League with the Toronto Blizzard and Montreal Supra.
+Born in Plaisance, Guyana, Bunbury started playing professionally with the Hamilton Steelers, where he was managed by John Charles.
+He also had one-year spells with the Minnesota Strikers of the Major Indoor Soccer League, where he would later make his home, and the Toronto Blizzard and Montreal Supra of the Canadian Soccer League.

 In 1993, after an unassuming season for West Ham United (only six appearances overall), he moved to Portugal's C.S.
 Marítimo, going on to become the club's all-time leading goalscorer in the Primeira Liga with 59 goals.
 In his second season, he won the Foreign Player of the Year award, and he scored a career-best 15 goals in the 1998–99 campaign, helping his team to the tenth position in what was his final year in Madeira.

 In early 1999, after requesting a move to play closer to his hometown of Montreal, Bunbury returned to North America, and retired after two seasons with the Kansas City Wizards of Major League Soccer.
-Subsequently, he took up coaching, first with Bangu FC then at the Minnesota Thunder Academy.
+Subsequently, he took up coaching in Minnesota, first with youth team Bangu Tsunami FC and later at the Minnesota Thunder Academy.

 Bunbury was inducted into the Canadian Soccer Hall of Fame in April 2006.
 In 2012, as part of the Canadian Soccer Association's centennial celebration, he was named to the all-time Canada XI men's team.